-5.2 Taskset
+B. Taskset

-Table 1 shows four periodic tasks that we have created for the evaluation.
-The task functions are from the PARSEC benchmark suite [6] and we utilize them as representative components of complex real-time embedded applications such as sensor fusion and computer vision in an autonomous vehicle [17].
-Each task has a relative deadline $D_i$ equal to its period $T_i$ and a memory requirement $M_i$ that consequently determines the minimum required number of cache/memory partitions p for the task.
+Table I shows four periodic tasks that we have created for the evaluation.
+The task functions are selected from the PARSEC benchmark suite [7] to create a taskset consisting of cache-sensitive and cache-insensitive tasks.
+We utilize them as representative components of complex real-time embedded applications such as sensor fusion and computer vision in an autonomous vehicle [17].
+Each task has a relative deadline D_i equal to its period T_i and a memory requirement M_i that consequently determines the minimum required number of cache/memory partitions p for the task.
 Task priorities are assigned by the deadline-monotonic scheduling policy.

-Figure 10 shows each task's per-period execution time as the number of assigned cache partitions increases, when each of the tasks are running alone in the system.
-In each sub-figure, the WCET and the average-case execution time (Avg-CET) are plotted as a solid line and a dotted line, respectively.
+For the WCET analysis, we used the measurement-based approach.
+To reduce inaccuracies in measurement, we disabled the processor's simultaneous multithreading and dynamic clock frequency scaling.
+All unrelated system services such as GUI and networking were also disabled during the experiments.
+We used the processor's hardware performance counters to measure the task execution time and the L3 misses, when each of the tasks were running alone in the system.
+Then, we chose the maximum observed execution time and the maximum observed L3 misses as the WCET estimate and the worst-case L3 misses, respectively.
+Figure 6 shows each task's per-period execution time as the number of assigned cache partitions increases.
+In each sub-figure, the WCET and the average-case execution time (ACET) are plotted as a solid line and a dotted line, respectively.
 The worst-case L3 misses per period are presented as a bar graph with the scale on the right y-axis.
-We refer to the WCET measurement from Figure 10 as the standalone WCET.